NateWr/luigi/readme.txt

 Further information can be found at themeofthecrop.com.

 == Changelog ==

+= 1.1 (2016-06-15) =
+* Add integrated support for multiple locations with Business Profile

 = 1.0.1 (2016-05-11) =
 * Fix bug with trnaslation textdomain not being loadd